MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/add-module.md

 ## Build and side load your extension

-You've now added a module to your extension.
+You have now added a module to your extension.
 Next, you can [build and side load](../develop-tool.md#build-and-side-load-your-extension) your extension in Windows Admin Center to see the results.